Online Programmes in Data Analytics - Studying in an Online Environment

 The Online MSc in Data Analytics covers 18 5-credit modules, two per trimester over 9 trimesters or 3 years.

 The programme runs in line with the UCD academic calendar.

-We are unable to delay a module until the following semester but we structure our online modules flexibly so that students can complete the module at their own pace.
+We are unable to delay a module until the following trimester but we structure our online modules flexibly so that students can complete the module at their own pace.
 This means that, for example, a student could complete a substantial proportion of the module in the early weeks leaving them free for a few weeks to take holidays or other breaks as required.
 We don’t see it as necessary that every student must complete their study on a per-week basis as we would with traditional offline modules.

 If you need to take a longer break from you studies you can apply for a leave of absence.

 Once fees are paid in full or part paid by installment and a photo is uploaded to the SIS account, a member of staff will post the Student UCard directly to the address provided in the original application.

 It is not possible to take exams online.